BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 To create a stop note on Desktop, **right-click** on a note and select "Make Stop Note".
 Alternatively, you can use **T+click** to create a stop note.

 > As of FamiStudio 3.0.0 stop notes are no longer needed since they have been replaced by note durations.
 There are cases where stop notes will still remain when notes are detected to have inconsistent durations, but those should be relatively rare.
-One use case where they can be useful is to interrup a long note from a previous pattern.
+One use case where they can be useful is to interrupt a long note from a previous pattern.

 ![](images/StopNote.png#center)